S4NKALP/blog/content/posts/download_view_only_protected_PDF_from_google_drive.md

 2. Click Preview
 3. Scroll to the bottom of the document, so all the pages are present
 4. Open Developer Tools on separate window and choose the Console tab
-5. Type allow pasting
-6. Then Paste the code from below and remove allow pasting from the console (and run the script)
+5. Then Paste the code from below and remove allow pasting from the console (and run the script)
 ### Use one script only
 ```js